-When you enable charge upfront, we charge patrons as soon as they sign up.
-Their first payment grants them access to your backlog of creations and their membership.
-We then process patrons' payments on the 1st of every month after that.
+With charge upfront billing, patrons pay to join your membership and then monthly on the 1st after signup.
+Patrons’ first payment gives them access to your backlog of creations and their membership.
+We then process patrons’ payments on the 1st of every month after that.

 Each charge on the 1st of the month gives them membership access for that month.
 For example, a patron’s 1 January payment gives them membership access throughout January.

 Now let’s review what your patrons experience when you turn on charge upfront.